RadicallyOpen/RadicallyOpen/_events/2015-05-germany-3-part-intensive.markdown

 Our intensive training is a normally a two-part fast-track programme, consisting of 2 x 5-day workshops; here the same content is split over 3 sessions.
 After completing the intensive training, practitioners may choose to progress to advanced level training and supervision.

 - [Read an overview of our standard intensive course)](/training/intensive.html)
-- [The schedule for the RODBT intensive courses is available here.](/training/intensive-timetable.html) (Note the running order will differ slighly for this 3-part adaptation.)
+- [The schedule for the RO DBT intensive courses is available here.](/training/intensive-timetable.html) (Note the running order will differ slighly for this 3-part adaptation.)

 #### Prices and booking